 Testing the Proxy

-Sometimes a listed Proxy IP does not work.
+Sometimes a free listed Proxy IP does not work.
 It may have been closed or the computer is currently unavailable.
-This is the disadvantage in using free proxies.
+This is the disadvantage in using free over paid, higher-performance proxies.
 If you can’t get any page or the connection seems too slow, repeat the steps with a new Proxy IP address until it works.

 Once you can get any page to load, visit whatismyipaddress.com and see if your IP and location has changed.
 This is how other websites will now view you while browsing the internet through this other computer.